 As part of both leadership development and succession planning, we will be seeking collaborative team working across the ICS for the introduction of a HCV Shadow Board programme.
 From April 2023

-- Future Risks - COVID-19 third surge and impact on finance and CIP achievement. - National policy changes. - Impact of HAŚR plans on NLaG clinical and non clinical strategies. - Current vacancy for the Head of Education which is currently being covered by temporary resource
+- Impact of HAŚR plans on NLaG clinical and - non clinical strategies.
+Current vacancy for the Head of Education which is currently being covered by temporary resource

 Strategic Threats